|Size||Fine Metal Content||Diameter||Weight||Fineness|

 First minted in 1997, the American Platinum Eagle is the first and only official platinum coin from the U.S Mint.

 From 1997 to 2008, the Bullion Platinum Eagles were issued in 1oz, .5oz, .25oz, and .1oz denominations.
-From 2009 to 2013 the Platinum bullion was not struck.
+The Platinum Eagle was not struck from 2009 to 2013.
 In 2015, the bullion was also not minted due to an insufficient quantity of blanks.

 The Director of the United States Mint Philip N. Diehl, American Numismatic Association President David L. Ganz, and Platinum Guild International Executive Director Jacques Luben began the legislative process that lead to the creation of the Platinum Eagle in 1995.
 The first fine platinum coins were finally released by the United States Mint two years later.
 The Platinum Eagle is authorized by the United States Congress, and is backed by the United States Mint for weight, content, and purity.